devnull-cmd/tvdry-jekyll/_posts/2021-03-24-hot-to-select-market.md

 Market selection is very easy choice if you are only working from within that market.
 But global traders have to decide where they want to trade.
 We have to decide where we are trading or inventing in.
 We decide that by using YIELD Curve.

-> For US yield curve symbol is US10Y, US05Y, US15Y.
+> For US yield curve symbols are US10Y, US05Y, US15Y.

 Now how do we select.
 Lets say yield curve is increasing.
 Yield curve increase means interest rates are increasing.